rundeck/docs/docs/learning/howto/using-ansible.md

 ## How to Integrate Ansible with Rundeck

-> Note: In the interest of brevity this How To assumes readers are very familiar with Rundeck.
-It is suggested to fully understand with the [Tutorial Exercises](/learning/tutorial/preparing.md) prior to attempting these steps.
+> Note: This How To assumes readers are very familiar with Rundeck.
+It is suggested to review and fully understand thee [Tutorial Exercises](/learning/tutorial/preparing.md) prior to attempting these steps.

 Both Rundeck versions (Community and Enterprise) use a [built-in plugin](https://github.com/Batix/rundeck-ansible-plugin) for Ansible integrations.
 This plugin imports hosts from Ansible's inventory.
 It includes a bunch of facts and can run modules and playbooks.
 There is also a node executor and file copier for the project.